CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 #### Can an “enum” contain methods in Java?
 Explain.
 #### When would you use a private/protected/public attribute?
 What is the difference?
 #### How do you prevent developers from subclassing a class?
+Officially, the Java language provides the keyword 'final' that is supposed to fulfill this task.
+You can also use private constructors.

 #### How do you prevent developers from overriding a method in a subclass?
+final modifier can be used to prevent method overriding in Java because there is no way someone can override final methods.
+Apart from final modifier, you can also use static and private modifier to prevent a method from being overridden.

+private method is not accessible in subclass, which means they can not be overridden as well, because overriding happens at child class.
+Similarly, static methods can not be overridden in Java, because they are resolved and bonded during compile time, while overriding takes place at runtime.
+They are resolved based upon the type and not object.
+Overriding happens due to polymorphic property of objects.

 #### How do you prevent developers from changing the value of a variable?
+Use final keyword.

 #### Think about money ;) How would you store a currency value, that shall support decimal parts?
 Think it through again, and try to think outside of the box!
 #### What happens if you try to call something, that you have no access to, because of data hiding?
 #### What happens if you try to delete/drop an item from an array, while you are iterating over it?